Table of Contents

 09. Educational Impact

-• If more people know about and understand these ideas, they can make better decisions and maybe even more responsible economic practices.
+If more people knew about and understood these ideas, they could make better decisions and engage in even more responsible economic practices.

 Does Inflation Happen With Cryptocurrencies?

-While this is only a theory, as more Bitcoin is made, its value goes up.
-But Bitcoin’s growth rate will go down because the number of new bitcoins will drop by half every four years.
+While this is only a theory, its value will increase as more Bitcoin is created.
+However, Bitcoin’s growth rate will decrease because the number of new bitcoins will drop by half every four years.

 People who trade in Bitcoin don’t mind its low annual inflation rate.
 But for how long?
 The answer is – as long as its value keeps going up against fiat currencies.